bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 Update operators change the documents atomically.
 Using them can eliminate some of the problems caused by concurrent data access.

-#### _Upsert_: replacing a non-existent document
+#### _Upsert_: updating or inserting a document

-During update operations, we have the option _upsert (update/insert)_.
+During update operations, we have the option to _upsert (update/insert)_.
 This means that either an insertion or an update is made, depending on whether the item was in the database.
 The default behavior is _not_ to upsert, we must request it explicitly.

 ```csharp
 collection.ReplaceOne(